PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.95, DTD and DGRO move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, DGRO leads with 13.30% vs 12.18% for DTD.
+On 10-year performance, DGRO leads with 13.86% vs 12.56% for DTD.
 On fees, DGRO is cheaper at 0.08% per year.
-Their volatility is very similar.
+On volatility, DGRO has been the lower-risk option at 2.46%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 DGRO is cheaper with a 0.08% expense ratio, compared with 0.28% for DTD.